Police

 Before you travel:

-Skiing outside of prepared skiing areas (off-piste) is dangerous.
+Skiing outside of prepared skiing areas (off-piste) is dangerous and may void your insurance.
+Stick to marked slopes and trails.
 Stick to marked slopes and trails.

 Check your travel insurance covers all your planned activities.